DemonRem/UltimateBNS/README.md

 # UltimateBNS Team Note

-always keep install Latest Version of NodeJS please verify you have been uninstall the older one ,
+Always keep install Latest Version of NodeJS please verify you have been uninstall the older one ,

 then install the new version and press on the bat on this order: